sharmapn/RationaleMiner/README.md

 # RationaleMiner
-Replication Package for Rationale Miner

-The rationale Miner consists of two parts: the database (in MySQL format) and the Rationale Miner code (in Java).
+**Replication Package for Rationale Miner** - The rationale Miner consists of two parts: the database (in MySQL format) and the Rationale Miner code (in Java).
-In brief, the basic tasks in these two parts aare as follows.
+In brief, the basic tasks in these two parts are as follows.

 A. Database
 - install the required version of the MySQL DBMS